-Nine years ago, Mayorkas, Mathews and Cochran each earned First-Team All-Pac-10 honors, and Hannah Jun and Melissa Martin received Honorable Mention acclaim.
+Eleven years ago, Mayorkas, Mathews and Cochran each earned First-Team All-Pac-10 honors, and Hannah Jun and Melissa Martin received Honorable Mention acclaim.

 The Bruins began the 2004-05 season with a consensus No.1 ranking--a first in the program's history.
 They won six tournaments, one shy of the school record, captured their second straight conference title and tied for first at the NCAA Regional Championship.
 At the 2005 NCAA Championship, they were runners-up.

 In 2003-04, the Bruins enjoyed a magical season, and Forsyth orchestrated their success.
 UCLA won its last six tournaments, including the trifecta of the Pac-10 Championship, the NCAA West Regional crown and the NCAA title.
 That season, UCLA set a school record by winning seven tournaments.
 Forsyth's program also produced four All-Americans, five all-conference selections and three scholar All-Americans.

 Statistically, the Bruins dropped their scoring average eight strokes from the previous year, while every player on the roster improved her stroke average.